LiFT University Syllabus

 - Collaborative/Peer learning

-- Project-based learning and presentation also to include interning and developing developing Café Leo (weekly lunch program for LiFT Academy K-12)
+- Project-based learning and presentation also to include interning and developing developing Café Leo (lunch program for LiFT Academy K-12)

 - Use of technology in online and research-based learning